preloader

 Connecting Terraform to version control provider

-In the previous example, we applied the terraform changes manually.
-To automate the process, we can connect our Terraform cloud workspace to a version control provider.
+In the previous example, we manually applied Terraform changes.
+To streamline and automate this process, we can connect our Terraform Cloud workspace to a version control provider like GitHub.
+Here’s how to do it:

-• Navigate to version control properties of the workspace to connect to the version control provider.
-Here we are going to use GitHub
+• Navigate to the version control properties of your Terraform Cloud workspace to connect it to your version control provider.
+In this example, we will use GitHub.

-• Update Terraform Working Directory to the directory which contains the module blocks.
-In this example, it would be snow-objects/terraform/modules/
+• Update the Terraform Working Directory to point to the directory containing the module blocks.
+For this example, it will be snow-infra/terraform/.

-• Set the Apply Method as Auto apply
+• Set the Apply Method to Auto apply to ensure changes are automatically applied after they are reviewed and approved.

-• Set the Run Triggers as Only trigger runs when files in specified paths change, this would be snow-objects/terraform/modules/
+• Set the Run Triggers to Only trigger runs when files in specified paths change.
+Specify the path as snow-infra/terraform/.

-• Enable Automatic speculative plans in the version control properties so Terraform plans will be auto generated for all PR’s with changes to modules directory
+• Enable Automatic speculative plans in the version control properties.
+This setting ensures that Terraform plans are automatically generated for all pull requests (PRs) with changes to the modules directory.

-• Once the PR is reviewed and approved, changes will be automatically deployed to Snowflake
+• Once the PR is reviewed and approved, the changes will be automatically deployed to Snowflake.

-This blog represents my own viewpoints and not of my employer, Snowflake.
+Note: This blog represents my own viewpoints and not those of my employer, Snowflake.
 All product names, logos, and brands are the property of their respective owners.

 References